Empyreal96/easy-build-xbox/README.md

 # **What's Updated?**

 ```
+- Removed BVTMonitor in the aim to streamline the build environment.
+(May write a BVTMonitor replacement in future)
 - Removed COMPLEX source patches as a requirement, aims to stay true to a retail image.
 - Default build target is FRE and XM3.
 CHk is currently not supported as it needs extra source patching
 - Source patches to ntos and rombld to allow bootable BIOS roms to be created and tested.
 BIOSPack is still included but not recommended to use.